We are delighted to announce the release of BimorphNodes v2.2, which is now available for download via the Dynamo Package Manager.

 Link-Elements Solve the Revit API Linked Element Transform Limitation

 The linked element transform limitation manifests only in the Revit API context, which subsequently exposes a number of BimorphNodes to the problem.
-As mentioned, this limitation causes linked elements to default to their external files center-to-center position, regardless of any transformations made to their Link Instance in the host document.
-The Revit projects most at risk of this problem are those where transformations have been applied to the Link Instance for coordination purposes, which is likely if Shared Coordinates are in use or if linked models have been manually moved to align with the main building model.
+As mentioned, this limitation causes linked elements to default to their external files origin-to-origin position, regardless of any transformations made to their Link Instance in the host document.
+The Revit projects more at risk are those where transformations have been applied to the Link Instance for coordination purposes, which is likely if Shared Coordinates are in use or if linked models have been manually moved to align with the main building model.

-The following example illustrates the problem, showing the position of bounding boxes created in the API context from linked wall elements while its Link Instance is transformed.
-One would expect the bounding boxes to be drawn where the walls are positioned in the host model, but the Revit API limits them to the links center-to-center location:
+The following example illustrates the problem, showing the position of bounding boxes created in the API context from linked wall elements while their Link Instance is transformed.
+One would expect the bounding boxes to be drawn where the walls are positioned in the host model, but the Revit API limits them to the links origin-to-origin location:

 Optimised for Bimorph Nodes Element and Bounding-Box Nodes